joshua-towney/borks-and-joshes/README.md

 I knew from the start I wanted as little GUI on screen as possible. rather then setting up full messages such as "Player one wins", "it's a draw" etc, I decided to ony have three words on the screen that could all be toggled to display what I want.
 Word 1 could toggle between PLAYER/NO. Word 2 between 1/2, and word 3 between TURN/WINS.
 With these toggles I can display a wide array of three word messages such as "player one wins", "player two turn", "no one wins".

 My biggest hurdle was the actual toggle.
 Originally when I toggled I changed the ID of the ONE/TWO toggle hich caused all sorts of head aches.
-I got around this by leaving the id as it was and also adding a toggleable class name to the word.
+I got around this by leaving the id as it was so I could always select i,  and also adding a toggleable class name to the word.